Sat 9th July 2011; NO EMBARGO

 According to the New York Times, Israeli commentators have “criticized the country’s leaders for overreacting and for broadcasting an image of insecurity and panic.”

-Napier said the group were pleased to hear that Tutu and others had called for an arms embargo against
+Napier said the group were pleased to hear that Tutu and others had called for an arms embargo against Israel: “The pressure against Israel is mounting, and will continue to mount until Israel complies with international law and human rights legislation.”

-The Jerusalem Post reports that pro-Palestinian Israeli activists who had held up signs inside the terminal saying ‘Welcome to
+The Jerusalem Post reports that pro-Palestinian Israeli activists who had held up signs inside the terminal saying ‘Welcome to Palestine’ were “taken outside by police where they were arrested and attacked by bystanders.”
+Police also arrested a Jerusalem Post reporter, Larry Derfner, after he questioned the arrests.
+He was quickly released after showing his press card.

 Notes for editors: